migo-IQ-Inc/ios-mapbox-motiondna-integration/README.md

 Get a key for the iOS Mapbox SDK [here](https://www.mapbox.com/account/).
 And add it to the Info.plist [here](https://www.mapbox.com/install/ios/cocoapods-permission/).

 Then retrieve a Navisens SDK key [here](https://navisens.com/).
-And add the Navisens SDK key to the `runMotionDna` method in the `MotionDnaController.swift` file.
+And add it to the `runMotionDna` method in the `MotionDnaController.swift` file.

 When you are done with all your key retrievals, run:
 ```